 All if it was accompanied by wild trout in the richest oranges and ambers found in any season.
-Here in Central Pennsylvania, our favorite cold water fish is beginning its yearly ritual of spawning.
+Here in Central Pennsylvania, our favorite cold water fish is beginning its yearly spawning ritual.
 And in a few weeks, trout will disperse to a winter routine.

-Making trout babies seems like one a hell of a party.
+Making trout babies seems like one a hell of a party for the fish.
 There’s some travel involved, an annual meeting with old and new friends, aggressive behavior and sex.

 Trout spawning beds (redds) can be found scattered throughout the river system — anywhere with enough shallow, riffly water to provide the right oxygen level.
 The streambed must also have the right dime, quarter and half-dollar sized gravel for a female trout to clean and shape into form.
-She uses her tail and belly to form an oval nest, usually 1-3 feet wide.
+She uses her tail and belly to form an oval nest, usually one to three feet wide.

 These redds may be scattered along the length of a river.
 But just as often, miles-long stretches of water hold no redds or spawning activity, because some river trout seek out the sheltered water of tributaries for their spawning ground.
 Although spawning happens in a small percentage of fishable water, it’s our responsibility as catch-and-release anglers to understand and recognize spawning behavior if we plan to be on the water.

 Redds vary in appearance.
 But when active, they’re lighter in color than the surrounding riverbed.
 I’ve seen small, isolated redds that are barely the size of a football, and I’ve seen gardens of giant redds that seem to go on for the width of a football field.
 Some sections of a river are so perfect for spawning that large areas are covered by one redd merging into another.
 We call it a trout brothel.